sethbern/CSJava/_sources/Unit6-Writing-Classes/topic-6-7-static-vars-methods.rst

    <a href="http://www.pythontutor.com/visualize.html#code=%20public%20class%20Person%20%0A%20%20%7B%0A%20%20%20%20%20//%20instance%20variables%20%0A%20%20%20%20%20private%20String%20name%3B%0A%20%20%20%20%20private%20String%20email%3B%0A%20%20%20%20%20private%20String%20phoneNumber%3B%0A%20%20%20%20%20%0A%20%20%20%20%20//%20Static%20counter%20variable%0A%20%20%20%20%20public%20static%20int%20personCounter%20%3D%200%3B%0A%20%20%20%20%20%0A%20%20%20%20%20//%20static%20method%20to%20print%20out%20counter%0A%20%20%20%20%20public%20static%20void%20printPersonCounter%28%29%20%7B%0A%20%20%20%20%20%20%20%20%20%20System.out.println%28%22Person%20counter%3A%20%22%20%2B%20personCounter%29%3B%0A%20%20%20%20%20%7D%0A%20%20%20%20%20%0A%20%20%20%20%20//%20constructor%3A%20construct%20a%20Person%20copying%20in%20the%20data%20into%20the%20instance%20variables%0A%20%20%20%20%20public%20Person%28String%20initName,%20String%20initEmail,%20String%20initPhone%29%0A%20%20%20%20%20%7B%0A%20%20%20%20%20%20%20%20name%20%3D%20initName%3B%0A%20%20%20%20%20%20%20%20email%20%3D%20initEmail%3B%0A%20%20%20%20%20%20%20%20phoneNumber%20%3D%20initPhone%3B%0A%20%20%20%20%20%20%20%20personCounter%2B%2B%3B%0A%20%20%20%20%20%7D%0A%20%20%20%20%20%0A%20%20%20%20%20//%20toString%28%29%20method%0A%20%20%20%20%20public%20String%20toString%28%29%20%0A%20%20%20%20%20%7B%20%0A%20%20%20%20%20%20%20return%20%20name%20%2B%20%22%3A%20%22%20%2B%20email%20%2B%20%22%20%22%20%2B%20phoneNumber%3B%0A%20%20%20%20%20%7D%0A%20%20%20%20%20%0A%20%20%20%20%20//%20main%20method%20for%20testing%0A%20%20%20%20%20public%20static%20void%20main%28String%5B%5D%20args%29%0A%20%20%20%20%20%7B%0A%20%20%20%20%20%20%20%20//%20call%20the%20constructor%20to%20create%20a%20new%20person%0A%20%20%20%20%20%20%20%20Person%20p1%20%3D%20new%20Person%28%22Sana%22,%20%22sana%40gmail.com%22,%20%22123-456-7890%22%29%3B%0A%20%20%20%20%20%20%20%20Person%20p2%20%3D%20new%20Person%28%22Jean%22,%20%22jean%40gmail.com%22,%20%22404%20899-9955%22%29%3B%0A%20%20%20%20%20%20%20%20%0A%20%20%20%20%20%20%20%20Person.printPersonCounter%28%29%3B%0A%20%20%20%20%20%7D%0A%20%20%7D%0A%20%20&cumulative=false&curInstr=1&heapPrimitives=nevernest&mode=display&origin=opt-frontend.js&py=java&rawInputLstJSON=%5B%5D&textReferences=false" target="_blank" style="text-decoration:underline">Java visualizer</a>

-Static methods only have access to other static variables and static methods.
-Static methods cannot access or change the values of instance variables or the this reference (since there is no calling object for them), and static methods cannot call non-static methods.
+Static methods only have access to other static variables and static methods (unless the static method creates an object through which to access instance variables and methods).
+Static methods cannot access or change the values of instance variables or use the "this" reference (since there is no calling object for them), and static methods cannot call non-static methods.
 However, non-static methods have access to all variables (instance or static) and methods (static or non-static) in the class.

 Since there is only 1 copy of a static variable or method, static variables are often used to count how many objects are generated.
 In the following class Person, there is a static variable called personCounter that is incremented each time the Person constructor is called to initialize a new Person object.
 The static method printCounter() prints out its value.
 You can also watch how it works in the |Java visualizer| by clicking the CodeLens button below.

-.. activecode:: PersonClassStaticCounter
+.. activecode:: code6_7_1
   :language: java
   :autograde: unittest